 – Blood sugar issues

-We have been transitioning away from polyphasic sleep over the last century as artificial light enabled us to stay up later and life demanded us to be up earlier, effectively shortening our sleep window.
-Polyphasic sleep is a 9-10 hour commitment and most people just don’t have the time to commit to being in bed that long, which often requires us to go to bed shortly after the sun goes down.
+We have been transitioning away from segmented sleep over the last century as artificial light enabled us to stay up later and life demanded us to be up earlier, effectively shortening our sleep window.
+Segmented sleep is a 9-10 hour commitment and most people just don’t have the time to be in bed that long, which often requires us to go to bed much sooner than we’re used to, often shortly after the sun goes down.
 Modern life has encouraged/forced us into a limited sleep window which has then forced us, in order to get adequate rest, into a monophasic (one phase) sleep pattern.
 Additionally. most of us are over busy, over tired and over worked which means that often we sleep right through the body’s mid sleep break on an attempt just to catch up some rest and recovery.

 What is being studied now is if this is any different when it comes to physiological impact/benefit.
-Is our newly created monophasic sleep as restful, rejuvenating and recovering as polyphasic sleep?
-This seemingly simple question is heavily debated on both sides and has yet to be decided but my gut tells me that our newer sleep pattern will do but not be as ideal as the older, more natural and longer polyphasic sleep pattern.
+Is our newly created monophasic sleep as restful, rejuvenating and recovering as segmented sleep?
+Or biphasic or polyphasic sleep?
+This seemingly simple question is heavily debated on both sides and has yet to be decided but my gut tells me that our newer sleep pattern will do but not be as ideal as the older, more natural and longer segmented sleep pattern.

 When we look at the other components of a night’s rest, such as the entrance to and exit from sleep and some of the mid sleep variations (including not being able to fall back asleep) we see a more complex scene playing out.